Sasak people: Etymology

-There is a possibility that the origin of the name Sasak came from the word sak-sak, which means "boat".
-In the Nagarakretagama, the word Sasak is mentioned together as one with Lombok Island, namely Lombok Sasak Mirah Adhi.
-According to local tradition, it is believed that the word Sasak came from sa'-saq which means "the one".
-Followed by the word Lombok which originates from the word Lomboq, meaning "straight".
-Hence by combining the words together Sa'-saq Lombok, it means "something that's straight".
-Other translations also includes "a straight road".
-Lombok Sasak Mirah Adhi is taken from the Nagarakretagama (Desawarnana) literature, a scripture written by Mpu Prapanca that records the power and rule of the Majapahit kingdom.
-The word Lombok in Kawi means "straight" or "honest", Mirah means "gem", Sasak means "statement", and Adhi means "something that's good" or "utmost".
-Therefore Lombok Sasak Mirah Adhi means "honesty is the gem that states out goodness".
+The origin of the name "Sasak" may come from the word sak-sak, which means "boat"; it may also mean "one by one".
+The word sak is also used by some Dayak people on Kalimantan to mean "one".
+In the 14th century Nagarakṛtāgama, the word Sasak is mentioned along with Lombok in the Kawi phrase Lombok Sasak Mirah Adhi, in which Lombok means "straight" or "honest", Mirah means "gem", Sasak means "statement", and Adhi means "something that is good" or "utmost".
+Therefore, Lombok Sasak Mirah Adhi means "honesty is the gem that states goodness".